Simple Present Tense for the TOEIC®: Rules, Usage, and Common Mistakes

 The team meets every Monday.

-A common mistake: forgetting the -s in the third-person singular, especially when the subject is far from the verb.
+A common mistake is forgetting the -s for the third-person singular, especially when the subject is far from the verb.

 Formation and Basic Rules of the Simple Present